 - 2 cups chicken stock

 - ½ cup thickened cream or heavy cream (note 1)

-- ¼ tsp dried thyme or 2 sprigs of fresh thyme
+- ¼ teaspoon dried thyme or 2 sprigs of fresh thyme

 - 3 cloves garlic minced